 Between 1969 and 1984, Bearsville Records released 81 albums, of many loved and respected artists.
-To honor them, each of these LP’s are be showcased inside Bearsville Theater and we recognize their talent and contribution to Bearsville and the global music industry.
+To honor them, each of these LP’s are to be showcased inside the Bearsville Theater as we recognize their talent and contribution to Bearsville and the global music industry.

 Bearsville Record offices were located in a farmhouse next to today’s Bearsville Center on Route 212.
 Over fourteen years, Bearsville released 81 albums (most distributed by Warner Bros.).
 The labels first big success was not a Grossman client but British blues-rock band Foghat’s debut, signed by Bearsville A&R man Paul Fishkin.
 The band would release ten LPs on Bearsville.
 In 1978, Scottsman Ian Kimmett took over as head of A&R.

 Among other notable Bearsville releases were Paul Butterfield’s Better Days, Louisiana songwriter Bobby Charles’, self-titled album; Sparks’ 1973 debut, Half Nelson; Felix Cavailere’s solo debut; Memphis soul legend Willie Mitchell’s Listen Dance; and NRBQ’s Grooves in Orbit.
 The eclectic label recorded jazzman Gil Evans, pop hitmaker Randy Vanwarmer (‘Just When I Needed You Most’); power-pop combo the dB’s;, and even Dolly Parton’s sister Frieda, whose LP Two-Faced marked the last of Bearsville Records’ releases.
 The label folded in 1984.